Mestre-Tramador/Mestre-Tramador/README.md

 ### Be welcome, my brother or sister of code!

-My name is Eduardo de Oliveira Rosa, a Brazilian programmer, in the old days known as "Mestre Tramador".
+My name is Eduardo de Oliveira Rosa, a Brazilian programmer, in the old times known as "Mestre Tramador".
 The cat at my shoulder is Kyoshi, named after the namesake [Avatar].